chaneldevelops/film-rental_site/README.md

 ## Under Development:
-- Optimizing the hambuger menu to adapt on smaller devices (more of a styling addition)
-- An arrow button that navigates back to the top of the screen
-- Changing the packages layout to stack on top of each other in mobile view
+- removing the blue text for the see packages button and the phone number in mobile view